cyverse-gis/neon-shiny-browser/COERCION_ERROR_FIX.md

 ```

 ## Root Causes
-The error had multiple contributing factors:
+The error was caused by a critical **naming conflict**:

+1. **Function-Variable Naming Conflict (PRIMARY CAUSE)**: `flight_data` was defined as both a function (`Functions/flight_function.R`) and used as a global variable.
+When Server.R tried to use `flight_data` as a data frame in reactive expressions, it was actually accessing the function, causing the coercion error.

-1. **Missing null-coalescing operator**: The `%||%` operator was not available in all execution contexts where it was being used
+2. **Missing null-coalescing operator**: The `%||%` operator was not available in all execution contexts where it was being used
-2. **Reactive context issue**: The Server.R was trying to access reactive inputs during app initialization in an `observe()` block, causing timing issues
+3. **Reactive context issue**: The Server.R was trying to access reactive inputs during app initialization in an `observe()` block, causing timing issues
-3. **Geometry handling**: Improper handling of sf geometry objects in the flight data conversion
+4. **Unsafe list access**: Direct access to nested list columns without proper validation

 ## Solution
 Fixed by adding the null-coalescing operator definition directly to `load_spatial_data.R`: